Buying a House with a Friend or Co-Owner

 *This is a hypothetical number that would align with the amount of interest you could pay when purchasing a $250,000 home at a 4% interest rate with 10% down.

-Drawbacks of home buying with a friend
+Drawbacks of co-owning a home

 1. Difficulty walking away